The

 version of traditional astrology, then you're not practicing real,

-believers" fight amongst each other as to whether Hellenistic,
+"true believers" fight amongst each other as to whether

-Medieval, or Renaissance methods are "the truest and the best.")
+Hellenistic, Medieval, or Renaissance methods are "the truest

-astrologers," having, for the most part, tolerated this
+"modern astrologers," having, for the most part, tolerated

-only kick a friendly old dog just so long, before it finally
+kick a friendly old dog just so long, before it finally turns on

-turns on you.
-Now, with each and every passing day, the "community" (using
+you.
+Now, with each and every passing day, the "community"

-the term loosely) of astrologers is becoming more and more polarized.
+(using the term loosely) of astrologers is becoming more and more

-suppose, however, if it weren't this particular issue of "modern
+however, if it weren't this particular issue of "modern versus

-about like little children, then we'd find another issue to inject
+like little children, then we'd find another issue to inject our

 of astrologers to bicker amongst ourselves...